Nina walking behind a waterfall on the Trail of 10 Falls at Silver Falls State Park.

 Difficulty: Moderate

-For a bit of a shorter hike, you can cut off the North and Upper North Falls, and still pack in the other eight falls using this loops trail.
-You’ll have to detour to Twin Falls and then backtrack to continue on the loop if you want to see this one, or else you’ll cut this one off too and just see seven of the falls.
+For a bit of a shorter hike, you can cut off the North and Upper North Falls and still pack in the other eight falls using this loop trail.

 This loop cuts down to Winter Falls and then comes back around to the South Falls parking area.
 You’re shaving off a bit more than 2 miles or so by using this route.

-Trail of 10 Falls—Just North & South Falls
+3. Trail of Ten Falls—Just North & South Falls

 Type of trail: Out & Back